Dave Bus

-David Bus (born May 19, 1978) is a Dutch professional football defender.
+David Bus (born May 19, 1978) is a Dutch former professional footballer who played as a defender.

 Career

 De Graafschap

 Bus came into professional football relatively late, starting his career at De Graafschap in 2004 at the age of 26 after a few stints at amateur clubs in his hometown, Lichtenvoorde.
 He became a fan favourite during his first season at De Graafschap.
 He played 29 games during the 2004/05 season, helping his side get promoted to the Eredivisie.
 The next season, he played more games and performed better but his efforts were not enough to stop De Graafschap being relegated back to the Eerste Divisie.
 He only played 15 games in the Eerste Divisie during the 2006/07 season after the arrival of Cerezo Fung a Wing.
 De Graafschap were once again promoted to the Eredivisie in the 2007/08 season and opted to play a 3-man defence and with captain René Bot, Cerezo Fung a Wing and Stephan Keller the usual starters, Bus was left out in the cold.